preemptive/jsdefender-samples/README.md

 ## Samples in this repo

-- [Webpack]: demonstrates how you can use the JSDefender Webpack plugin to protect code that builds with Webpack4.
+- [Webpack](Webpack): demonstrates how you can use the JSDefender Webpack plugin to protect code that builds with Webpack4.

 ## Prerequisits